Can sugar shift your mood?

 Placebos are a delicate subject in the medical world.
 Some doctors support the use of these, while others strongly advise against it because they believe it enables bad habits or dependencies.
 A placebo is considered a mental illusion.
 The most common use for one is when a patient has convinced himself/herself that a dose of medicine is required in order to produce a particular result.

 Sugar is considered just the same as other addictive substances.
 For Diabetics, coping with sugar addiction can be a huge uphill battle.
-Because of the mental stance on what sugary products do for the body, Diabetics can get caught in a downward spiral of choosing the wrong items to depend on for quick boosts of energy.
+Diabetics can get caught in a downward spiral of choosing the wrong items to depend on for quick boosts of energy.
 It happens often based on the assumption that a ‘sugar rush’ is needed.
-Basically, you create your own mental illusion that without consuming sugar, you won’t be able to endure the next hour or two of your day.
+You create your own mental illusion that without consuming sugar, you won’t be able to endure the next hour or two of your day.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.